 Comprehensive Fire Safety: Where to Install Smoke Alarms in Your Home

 The best practices for residential fire safety and the installation of fire alarms in a home are not a one-size-fits-all solution.
-While the exact layout of your fire safety plan will differ from your neighbour’s, there are some rules of thumb when it comes to identifying the best locations to install smoke alarms inside your home.
+While the exact layout of your fire safety plan will differ from your neighbor’s, there are some rules of thumb when it comes to identifying the best locations to install smoke alarms inside your home.

 - Install at least one smoke detector on each floor or level of your home, including the basement and any finished attics.